Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Counts the number of enemies in close proximity.
   Does not include other players, deer, hare, player summoned creatures, or tame animals in the enemy count.
   Neutral Dverger are counted in parentheses.
 When attacked, the number goes into the normal enemy counter.
 If Alternate UI Layout is enabled, neutral Dverger are counted with a separate indicator.
   Colors change according to the number of nearby enemies.
-If Alternate UI Layout is enabled, the icon will also change to a ghost if 7 or more enemies are nearby.
+If Alternate UI Layout is enabled, the icon will change according to how many enemies are nearby.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.